What to see and do in Palm Beach and West Palm Beach—and where to stay

 Worth Avenue is a luxury shopping street lined with exclusive stores and with more parked Bentleys and Maybachs than you’ll ever seen in one place!
 But that’s not what makes it special.
 What gives Worth Avenue its charm are the European-feeling alleys and courtyards you’ll discover behind the stores.
 The alleys are called “vias” (Italian for “street” or “road”) and they were created by visionary—and quite eccentric—architect Addison Mizner.
 Each via is unique in how it blends different Mediterranean architectural styles, and each is home to various shops, cafes, or restaurants with outdoor seating.
 They are truly a pleasure to walk through.
 For wandering, I recommend going during the day so you can fully see the vias’ charms.

 Make sure to check out #1 Via Mizner.
-The arch in the photo is the entrance to Via Mizner and the building on the left was his home.
+The arch in the photo, left, is the entrance to Via Mizner, and the building on the left was his home.

 The entrance to #1 Via Mizner is the first door on the left in the alley.
-Peek inside and you will see a pet pig happily sleeping on a pet bed.
+Peek inside and you will most likely see a pet pig happily sleeping on a pet bed.

 At the end of the courtyard, you will find Pizza Al Fresco’s charming outdoor patio which houses the grave of Mizner’s pet monkey.
-If you want to eat here, come at night when it is at its prettiest and temper your expectations about the food, which is OK but not exactly stellar.
+If you want to eat here, come at night when it is at its prettiest and temper your expectations about the food, which is just so-so.

 Take a historic walking tour along Worth Avenue.